Remote Programming of Alarm Panels over IP

 Technical Requirements for Alarm Company Initiated Calls

 If an Alarm Company requires the ability to initiate remote programming from their office, there is a requirement to port forward a range of ports in the Alarm Company router.
 This is usually simple process for most Alarm Companies and IP Alarms provide complete documentation and support.
+There is usually no requirement for port forwarding in the client router.

 The usual technical challenges apply when trying to achieve a connection with a Client device and difficulty may be experienced with a small number of client routers.
 Where the client Cisco/Linksys device is behind a symmetric NAT router (approx 2% of cases) or where a firewall with SPI (stateful packet inspection) is getting in the way, the only solution is to port forward ports in the Client router.

-Technical Requirements for Alarm Panel Initiated Calls
+Technical Requirements for CallBack and Alarm Panel Initiated Calls